jundalisay/sp/content/en/research/maxwell/treatise/chapter-09f.md

 The sensitiveness of this apparatus was shewn by the effect of communi- cating a small charge to the tube E. The electrometer was immediately de- flected on account of induction between the tube and the rod AB.

+CONDUCTIVITY OF GASES
-The rod AB was then discharged to earth so that the electrometer indicated zero, the tubeCONDUCTIVITY OF GASES.

-remaining at a higher potential.
+The rod AB
+was then discharged to earth so that the electrometer indicated zero, the tube remaining at a higher potential.
 If any conduction were now to take place through the air between the tube and the rod it would be indicated by the electrometer.
 No conduction however could be observed even after the lapse of a quarter of an hour, and when hot air and steam were blown through the tube.
 At the end of the experiment the tube was discharged to earth, when a negative deflection of the electrometer was observed, shewing that the tube had remained charged during the whole experiment.